 The Impending Danger of Natural Gas Explosions

-We don’t hear about gas explosions often; but when they do occur, it can cause massive damage.
+We don’t hear about gas explosions often; but when they do occur, they can cause massive damage.
 Not only could you be severely injured, but you could lose a loved one or your home.
 And with 70,000 miles of pipelines crisscrossing the Garden State, the possibility of one occurring very soon is likely.

 According to a recent news report, gas pipes around New Jersey spring 10,000 leaks each year.
 As these pipelines are getting older, their condition worsens.
 Because of this, many of our communities are vulnerable to a gas explosion.